Fire Science (BS)

 Prerequisites: MAT 241 is a prerequisite for PHY 203.
 MAT 242 is a prerequisite or co-requisite for PHY 203.
 These courses will fulfill the Required Core: Mathematics & Quantitative Reasoning area of the College's general education requirements.

-The prerequisite for CHE 103 is placement into MAT 141 or higher; or placement into MAT 104 or MAT 105 and a score of 80% or higher in the New York State Chemistry Regents.
-Placement is determined by the CUNY Mathematics Compass Exam.
+The prerequisite for CHE 103 is placement into MAT 141 or higher; or placement into MAT 105 and a score of 80% or higher in the New York State Chemistry Regents.
+Placement is determined by the CUNY Assessment Test in Mathematics.
 Students who did not take the New York State Chemistry Regents will need the permission of the Department of Sciences.

-Additional information: This major requires completion of CHE 103 or CHE 101 and CHE 102, and one semester of physics.
-These courses fulfill the College’s general education requirements in science.
+Additional information: This major requires completion of CHE 103 (or CHE 101 and CHE 102), and one semester of physics.
+These courses fulfill the College’s general education requirements in Life and Physical Sciences and the Scientific World.

-Students who enrolled at the College or changed to this major for the first time in September 2011 or thereafter must complete the major in the form presented here.
+Students who enrolled at the College or changed to this major in September 2011 or thereafter must complete the major in the form presented here.
 Students who enrolled prior to that date may choose the form shown here or the earlier version of the major.
-A copy of the earlier version can be obtained at the Office of Undergraduate Studies or at the Lloyd George Sealy Library.
+A copy of the earlier version may be obtained in the 2010-2011 Undergraduate Bulletin, available at http://johnjay.jjay.cuny.edu/bulletins/undergraduatebulletin20102011.pdf.

 Subtotal: 9 credits